 \subsection{Synchronization between patches}

-While the transfer function $\Delta \mathbf{h}_t[i]$ injects fine-grained details into each patch, applying it per patch independently may lead to inconsistent textures and visible artifacts at patch boundaries.
+While the transfer function $\Delta \mathbf{h}_t[i]$ injects fine-grained details into each patch, applying it independently to each patch may lead to inconsistent textures and artifacts at patch boundaries.
 To ensure global coherence across patches, we introduce a synchronization mechanism that combines blended Tweedie updates (Sec.~\ref{subsubsec:tweedie}) with a resampling strategy (Sec.~\ref{subsubsec:resample}).
-For clarity, we describe the case that the adjacent patches are vertically aligned, namely $\mathbf{\tilde{y}}_t[i]$ and $\mathbf{\tilde{y}}_t[i+1]$.
+For clarity, we describe the case where adjacent patches are vertically aligned within the diffusion process, namely $\mathbf{\tilde{y}}_t[i]$ and $\mathbf{\tilde{y}}_t[i+1]$.
 The same procedure applies equivalently when they are placed along the horizontal directions.

-\subsubsection{Blended-tweedie-based updates}
+\subsubsection{Blended-Tweedie-based updates}

 To synchronize adjacent patches, we introduce an auxiliary latent $\mathbf{\tilde{A}}_t [i, i+1]$, constructed by spatially blending the bottom half of $\mathbf{\tilde{y}}_t[i]$ and the upper half of $\mathbf{\tilde{y}}_t[i+1]$ at timestep $t$.
-Since each patch is denoised independently, their latent trajectories may diverge, often producing visible discontinuities along their boundary.
+Since each patch is denoised independently, their latent trajectories may diverge, often producing visible discontinuities along their boundaries.
 However, $\mathbf{\tilde{A}}_t[i, i+1]$ contains the boundary region, and therefore its Tweedie estimate may naturally captures a smoother transition between the two patches.
-By blending the Tweedie estimate of an auxiliary patch with those of the original patches, the boundary between neighboring patches becomes more coherent, reducing artifacts and enhancing spatial continuity.
+By blending the Tweedie estimate of an auxiliary latent with those of the original patches, the boundary between neighboring patches becomes more coherent, reducing artifacts and enhancing spatial continuity.

-For the spatial blending, we first apply Eq.~\eqref{eq:tweedie} to obtain the original patches' Tweedie estimates:
+For spatial blending, we first apply Eq.~\eqref{eq:tweedie} to obtain the original patches' Tweedie estimates: